CentOS-PaaS-SIG/linchpin/docs/source/resources/topologies.rst

 These topologies represent many combinations of complexity and providers.
-Topologies process resource_definitions top to bottom according to the file.
+Topologies process :term:`resource_definitions` top to bottom according to the file.

 Topologies have evolved a little and have a slightly different format between versions.
 However, older versions still work on v1.5.0+ (until otherwise noted).